 – Copied files always have a new Google Drive URL.

 – Move all files isn't available for super administrators.

-6. Select which (if any) Microsoft Office files to convert to Google format.
+- If you selected a library using Google Drive, define which Microsoft Office files to convert to Google format.

 Note: You can convert XLS, XLSX, DOC and DOCX files.